Gitpabora/Data_reduction_compression/README.md

 Advantages
 1. SVD : SDV simplifies data, can remove noise also it can be used for coloured image to segregation components for computational efficiency
 2. PCA : Dimentionality reduction is the biggest advantage preserving most significant data.
 PCA can also used in data exploratory analysis and visualization
-3. K-Mean : Simplicity and guerntees convergence
+3. K-Mean : Simplicity and guarntees convergence.
+It provides good representation of reduced features/ data.